Stape

 So, how can we extend cookies using the Cookie Extender tag in such cases?

-Let's look at two popular platforms that do not support server-side side tracking and can only be used on a web container (so their cookies are set via JS): Hotjar and Microsoft (Bing) ADS.
+Let's look at two popular platforms that do not support server-side tracking and can only be used on a web container (so their cookies are set via JS): Hotjar and Microsoft (Bing) ADS.

 Let’s see how to use the Cookie Extender tag to extend the lifetime of these platforms' cookies.